 The mood stabilizers are psychiatric medications used for treatment in bipolar disorder.
 Mood stabilizers can be used alone or in combination with antipsychotics.
 They can be used throughout all treatment phases, stabilizing mood swings during both manic and depressive episodes.
 Some mood stabilizers are effective only for treatment of mania, the others for bipolar depression.
 Few of them protect the patients “on both sides”: from mania and from depression.
 They stabilize prevailing mood without inducing opposite episodes, which is crucial in preventing relapse even during stable phases.
 The most frequently applied mood stabilizers are lithium, valproate, lamotrigine and carbamazepine.

-Lithium
+Treatmant with Lithium

 Lithium became the first effective medication in the field of psychiatry and remains until today the “golden standard” for treatment of bipolar disorder.
 Psychiatrists use the medication lithium in the long-term treatment of bipolar disorder stabilizing mood and preventing the extreme highs and lows.
 Lithium protects the patients from both, manic and depressive episodes.
 In most of the patients lithium does not cause any side effects.

-Lithium, history
+Lithium, History

 The therapeutic effect of lithium as a mood stabilizer in treatment of bipolar disorder was discovered 1948 by an Australian psychiatrist John Cade.
 Cade published his findings in Medical Journal of Australia in a paper “Lithium salts in the treatment of psychotic excitement”.
 Cade was a pioneer and father of psychiatric research.
 His discovery, similar to Fleming’s discovery of penicillin, in later years changed in the fate of millions of people.
 The portrait of Cade and the story of his research is presented in the movie “Troubled minds, the lithium revolution”.